Privacy Policy

 If you choose to send us a message via the form on the Contact page, we will receive the name, email address and message content you submit.
 The form is operated through Formspree (see section 8).
 We use this data only to respond to your message.

 Visitus has no user accounts, no logins, no comments.
 We do not process payment data, health data, biometric data, or any special-category data within the meaning of Article 9 GDPR.
-We do not run third-party analytics (no Google Analytics, Plausible, Matomo, or equivalent).
-We do not run social-media tracking pixels.
+We do not run social-media tracking pixels (no Facebook Pixel, no LinkedIn Insight Tag, no TikTok pixel).

 4. Lawful bases for processing